-While study is a major part of college life, it is also about meeting new people and making new friends, enjoying new experiences and having fun!
+While study is an important part of college life, it is also about meeting new people and making new friends, enjoying new experiences and having fun!
 Sport plays a big part in life at LIT and all students are encouraged to get involved in the clubs and societies across our campuses.
-We cater for all levels of activity and you can get involved at your own pace, whether you are an elite athlete, a beginner or just looking to get fit and have fun!
-However, we also encourage students to maintain a healthy balance between lectures and study and their sports and social lives.
+We cater for all levels of activity and you can get involved at your own pace, whether you are an elite athlete, a beginner or just looking to get fit and have fun.
+However, we do also encourage students to maintain a healthy balance between lectures and study and their sports and social lives.

 For first year students in particular, joining a club or society is a great way to make new friends and meet people with similar interests and helps to make the transition from school to college easier.
-Involvement in a club or society also helps you to develop other valuable skills alongside your academic ones, such as leadership skills through committee involvement, experience in event management and much more.
-College will introduce you to many new adventures and activities that you may not have attempted previously, whether that’s kite-surfing or the latest sports craze: insanity training!
+Involvement in a club or society also helps you to develop other valuable skills alongside your academic skills, such as leadership skills through committee involvement, experience in event management and much more.
+College will introduce you to many new adventures and activities that you may not have attempted previously, whether that’s kite-surfing, rock climbing or insanity training!

-We were also extremely proud of our Rugby Development Officer, Joy Neville and Niamh Kavanagh, from our International Office who were members of Ireland’s historic Grand Slam winning Ladies Rugby squad.
-Niamh was also a member of Ireland’s Ladies Rugby Sevens team that competed successfully in the Hong Kong Sevens in March.
-In addition to sports clubs, there is also a diverse range of societies for students to get involved in.
-Amongst the most popular are the Computer and Business Societies, Green Campus Committee and the GIVE initiative.
+We are also extremely proud of our Rugby Development Officer, Joy Neville and Niamh Kavanagh, from our International Office who were members of Ireland’s historic first ever Grand Slam winning Ladies Rugby squad in 2013.
+In addition to sports clubs, there is also a diverse range of societies for students to get involved in, including the Computer and Business Societies, Green Campus Committee and the GIVE initiative.
 Students also get involved in many initiatives during the year to support local charities.

-LIT has an impressive range of sports facilities for students, including three full size pitches and an all-weather playing pitch.
-In Limerick, we have a fitness centre and indoor sports hall.
+LIT has an impressive range of sports facilities for students, including three full size pitches and an all-weather playing pitch in Limerick, as well as a fitness centre and indoor sports hall.
 Development of sports facilities is on-going at the Tipperary campuses in Thurles and Clonmel and students have access to a wide range of sports facilities in both towns.